JohannesGoetz42/RuntimeEditableLandscape/README.md

 ### Edit the Landscape at runtime
 To edit the landscape, you can place `Landscape layer actors` in the world and adjust the parameters in the `Landscape layer component`.
 You can also add this component to your own actors.

+### Landscape material layers
+You can use landscape paint layers on your runtime landscape.
+Layers are converted to Render Targets which can be blended in your landscape material, use the `MF_BlendRuntimeLandscapeLayers` Material function.
+Layer coordinates are extracted from the UV1 Channel.

 ### Holes
 Holes in the parent Landscape (i.E. for cave entries) are not used, however holes can be added with `Landcape Layers` (see [Edit the Landscape at runtime](###edit-the-landscape-at-runtime))